 - Cousin Oliver considered himself a Jinx on The Brady Bunch.

-- The X-Files, episode "The Goldberg Variation": A man has the power to make everything go his way, but avoids using it because every time he does he becomes a powerful jinx because of Equivalent Exchange.
+- The X-Files episode "The Goldberg Variation": A man has the power to make everything go his way, but avoids using it because every time he does he becomes a powerful jinx because of Equivalent Exchange.

 - In the Babylon 5 episode "Grail", there is a character nicknamed "Jinxo" who believes himself to be one of these, after his departure from the previous four Babylon stations happened just before each one met some kind of ignominious fate.
 The final conclusion seems to be that it was just a temporary string of unfortunate coincidences.
+One character even suggests that he should have been called "Lucky", since he'd left the first four Babylon stations just in time to avoid personal disaster.

-- After winning the lottery with seemingly cursed numbers (these numbers have turned others into jinxes as well), Hurley from LOST becomes a Jinx.
+- After winning the lottery with seemingly cursed numbers (these numbers have turned others into jinxes as well), Hurley from Lost becomes a Jinx.
 While he is being interviewed by a reporter, his grandfather drops dead of a heart attack.
 Soon afterwards, his brother's wife leaves him, his mother falls and breaks her ankle when he blindfolds her to take her to a new house he bought her, the house in question goes up in flames, and he is mistakenly arrested by the policemen he approaches for help.
 The worst point is probably when a news reporter and camera crew interviewing him enter a restaurant he recently bought and are promptly killed when a meteorite hits it.

 - One episode of Big Time Rush involves the boys trying to help a friend of theirs get a singing gig.
 But disaster follows her wherever she goes, costing her a lot of jobs.
 This includes hospitalizing a large number of international agents by triggering a large explosion trying to perform for them (at the Palm Woods, because the boys were afraid they'd endanger the city taking her out to meet them).
 Ultimately, they find a band who is looking for a super destructive lead singer, which her natural 'talent' made her perfect for.

-- Fat Paul in Sirens is one of the unseen other members of the group that somehow manages to get called out to major accidents.
+- Fat Paul in Sirens (UK) is one of the unseen other members of the group that somehow manages to get called out to major accidents.

 - Barney on The Andy Griffith Show was convinced someone was a jinx in one episode.